 Single nucleotide polymorphisms, frequently called SNPs (pronounced “snips”), are the most common type of genetic variation among people.
 Each SNP represents a difference in a single DNA building block, called a nucleotide.
 For example, a SNP may replace the nucleotide cytosine (C) with the nucleotide thymine (T) in a certain stretch of DNA.

 Most SNPs have no effect on health or development.
 Some of these genetic differences, however, have proven to be very important in the study of human health.
-Researchers have found SNPs that may help predict an individual’s response to certain drugs, susceptibility to environmental factors such as toxins, and risk of developing particular diseases.
-SNPs can also be used to track the inheritance of disease genes within families.
-Future studies will work to identify SNPs associated with complex diseases such as heart disease, diabetes, and cancer.
+SNPs help predict an individual’s response to certain drugs, susceptibility to environmental factors such as toxins, and risk of developing diseases.
+SNPs can also be used to track the inheritance of disease-associated genetic variants within families.
+Research is ongoing to identify SNPs associated with complex diseases such as heart disease, diabetes, and cancer.